fivetran/dbt_fivetran_log/README.md

 > Because of this, we highly recommend that **Snowflake**, **Redshift**, and **Postgres** users periodically run a `--full-refresh` to ensure a high level of data quality and remove any possible duplicates.

 ## Step 2: Installing the Package
-Include the following fivetran platform package version in your `packages.yml`
+Include the following Fivetran Platform package version range in your `packages.yml`
 > Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages: